7 Eco-Friendly Homestays in Raja Ampat: Scuba Diving Indonesia

 While there are a handful of eco-conscious dive resorts dotted across the archipelago, one of the most authentic (and affordable) ways to experience the area is by staying at an eco-friendly Raja Ampat homestay.

-By choosing this option, you can directly support the communities who call these islands home, empowering them to preserve their natural environment while also injecting much-needed income into the local economy.
+By choosing this option, you can directly support the communities that call these islands home, empowering them to preserve their natural environment while also injecting much-needed income into the local economy.

 PLAN YOUR TRIP WITH OUR FAVOURITE RESOURCES: